sahoo-pradeep/acid-in-memory-db/README.md

 # My DB
-_My DB is a in-memory database which stores Key, Value pair as of type <String, Integer>_
+_My DB is an in-memory database which stores Key, Value pair of type <String, Integer>_

 ## Operations
 - Set(Key, Value) : Add or update the key, value